clokep/relapse/docs/metrics-howto.md

             compress: false
     ```

-    This provides a simple way of adding metrics to your Synapse
+    This provides a simple way of adding metrics to your Relapse
-    installation, and serves under `/_synapse/metrics`.
+    installation, and serves under `/_relapse/metrics`.
 If you do not
     wish your metrics be publicly exposed, you will need to either
     filter it out at your load balancer, or use the second method.

     The second method runs the metrics server on a different port, in a
-    different thread to Synapse.
+    different thread to Relapse.
 This can make it more resilient to
     heavy load meaning metrics cannot be retrieved, and can be exposed
     to just internal networks easier.
 The served metrics are available
-    over HTTP only, and will be available at `/_synapse/metrics`.
+    over HTTP only, and will be available at `/_relapse/metrics`.

     Add a new listener to homeserver.yaml as in this example: